lassebaerlandstrand/TDT4140-Flashy/DEVELOPER_GUIDE.md

 ## Milestones

 We will use milestones to track sprint iterations.
-For each sprint iteration, we will have new milestone in GitLab.Utilizing milestones allows us to set specific goals, plans and allocate tasks, and monitor the overall advancement of our project.
+For each sprint iteration, we will have new milestone in GitLab.
+Utilizing milestones allows us to set specific goals, plans and allocate tasks, and monitor the overall advancement of our project.

 ## Conventions